pjsamuel3/one-click-hugo-cms/site/content/_index.md

     colonialism and mindless abuse of natural resources and human lives.
 We want to turn this around and return the coffee trade to the drink’s exhilarating, empowering and unifying nature.
+welcome:
+  heading: Getting started
+  text: >-
+    Staring a new job can be daunting.
+A bit like writing these docs
 ---